-Viking River- Our Longships are one of the first cruise ships to be voluntarily certified with the Green Award and are also certified with the European ISO 14001 Environmental Management practices.
+Viking River- Our Longships are one of the first cruise ships to be voluntarily certified with the Green Award, which gives us preferential docking in Amsterdam, one of our central ports, and are also certified with the European ISO 14001 Environmental Management practices.
 Our Longships are among the first river vessels powered by energy-efficient hybrid diesel/electric engines, in which a series of electric motors drive the ship propellers, while diesel engines act as a generator.
 Our Longships are equipped for shore power, which reduces pollution by avoiding burning diesel in port, and we are investing in shore power facilities along the rivers included in our itineraries.
 In addition, our latest Longships are equipped with battery packs.
 Our Longships also have onboard solar panels and organic herb gardens.
 Combined, all of these features reduce our carbon emissions.

 Viking Ocean-Our ocean ships exceed the current requirements of the IMO EEDI by approximately 25%, and will exceed the 2025 EEDI requirements by almost 20%.
 Our ocean ships have energy-efficient hulls, a bulbous bow and ducktails, as well as innovative propellers and rudder arrangements, to reduce resistance in the water, which contribute to fuel efficiencies.
 Our ocean ships are also fitted with the latest cleaning technologies to reduce emissions, including closed-loop scrubbers, which allow pollutants removed from our exhaust to be stored onboard and disposed of at suitable reception facilities onshore.
 In comparison, open-loop scrubbers dispose of pollutants directly into the water.
 Most of our ocean ships are also equipped for shore power to further reduce pollution by avoiding burning fuel when docked at port, and we are in the process of equipping our entire ocean fleet with shore power in the next few years as shore power becomes more readily available around the world.
-Looking forward, our next generation of ocean ships, beginning with Ship XIII to be delivered in 2026, will be our most environmentally friendly ships with hydrogen fuel cells on board.
-We are not investing in LNG, which is composed almost exclusively of methane, a greenhouse gas with a global warming potential more than 80 times (over a 20-year period) or 28 times (over a 100-year period) that of carbon dioxide.
-Instead, we believe onboard hydrogen fuel cells will allow us to meet future environmental regulations on fuel consumption and operate at zero-emission in the Norwegian Fjords and other sensitive environments.
-While we plan to continue to use traditional fuel to operate our standard itineraries in the near term, our ocean ships are well positioned to increase their use of hydrogen as the supply chain improves.
+Looking forward, we are working to make our next generation of ocean ships even more environmentally friendly.
+We have made the principled decision not to invest in LNG, which is composed almost exclusively of methane, a greenhouse gas with a global warming potential more than 80 times (over a 20-year period) or 28 times (over a 100-year period) that of carbon dioxide.
+Instead, we are working on a project for a partial hybrid propulsion system based on liquid hydrogen and fuel cells, which could allow us to operate at zero-emission in the Norwegian Fjords and other sensitive environments.